istevenfung/ARMeasurementooL/Terms_and_Privacy.md

 【Privacy Policy】

-By using《ARMeasurementooL》App, you agree to the following terms:
+By using《ARMeasurementooL》App, we respect your privacy:

-No Personal Data Collection We do not collect, store, or process any personally identifiable information (PII) from users.
+We do not collect, store, or process any personally identifiable information (PII) from users.
-Use at Your Own Risk The《ARMeasurementooL》App is provided "as is" without warranties of any kind.
-While we aim for accuracy and reliability, we are not liable for any damages resulting from the use or inability to use the《ARMeasurementooL》App.
+We do not use cookies or tracking technologies.
+We do not collect IP addresses, device information, or location data.
+We do not integrate with third-party analytics or advertising services.

 【Terms of Use】

-By using《Take Bus Go》app, you agree to be bound by this Terms of Use and by our Privacy Policy.
+By using《ARMeasurementooL》App, you agree to the following:

-The Hong Kong bus routes and ETA data come from DATA.GOV.HK, and the intellectual property rights are owned by the Government of the Hong Kong Special Administrative Region.
-《Take Bus Go》do not response for the accuracy of the data of any third part.
+You use the service at your own risk.
+The service is provided “as is” without warranties of any kind.
+We are not liable for any damages arising from the use or inability to use the service.
+We reserve the right to update these terms at any time without notice.